-The purpose of in is multi-faceted and essential to the process.
+The purpose of hops in beer is multi-faceted and essential to the brewing process.
 As a brewer and sommelier, I have a deep appreciation for the role that hops play in crafting a well-balanced and flavorful beer.

 3. Flavor: Hops also play a crucial role in imparting flavor to beer.
 The essential oils found in hops contribute to the overall taste profile by adding notes of citrus, spice, or even tropical fruit.
 These flavors can vary depending on the hop variety and the timing of their addition during the brewing process.
 For example, hops added early in the boil will contribute more bitterness, while hops added late in the boil or during dry hopping will enhance the flavor and aroma without adding significant bitterness.
 The careful selection and combination of hop varieties allow brewers to create a wide range of beer styles with unique flavor profiles.